sillyPhotons/G4_Cargo/README.md

 ## Project Report
 A brief project report was written which provide a description of the parts of this simulation, the primary references used, and also some acknowledgements.

-The report can be found:
+The report, along with the latex source code used to compile the report in OverLeaf can be found the `Report` folder in the repository.

 <!-- CONTACT -->
 ## Contact